 Just like his son, McGee has always been a Reginald.

 “I’ve never felt like I had to conform or try to fit in.
 I’ve always been comfortable with myself,” he said.

 Aside from being a respected and well-liked professor, McGee is someone students go to for advice and help.

-In his future, McGee hopes to produce a New York Times Best Seller and eventually publish a novel for every age group.
-He also wants to hike the 500-mile long Camino de Santiago in Spain and visit Bran Castle, known as Castle Dracula, in Transylvania.
+In the future, McGee hopes to produce a New York Times Best Seller and eventually publish a novel for every age group.
+He also wants to hike the 500-mile-long Camino de Santiago in Spain and visit Bran Castle, known as Castle Dracula, in Transylvania.

 “Life is so short that it’s to be lived,” said McGee.
 “So I try to go out and do as many things as I can.”